Bachelor of Music (Jazz and Improvisation)

 Where will this take me?

-Whichever specialisation you choose to pursue in the Bachelor of Music, you will enjoy a wide range of employment options in a range of different industries.
+Whichever major you choose to pursue in the Bachelor of Music, you will enjoy a wide range of employment options in a range of different industries.
 Explore some of the careers our graduates have moved into after graduating below.

 Careers in: Jazz & Improvisation